davidhme/edd-drip/readme.txt

 For more information, [please refer to this blog post](http://fatcatapps.com/edd-drip/).

+= Contributors Welcome =
+Thanks to [Chris Simmons from WP BackItUp](https://www.wpbackitup.com/) for making version 1.4.0 possible.

+Do you want to see further improvements?
+Please consider contributing.
+You can submit a pull request here: https://github.com/davidhme/edd-drip

 = Setup =
 Please [go here](http://fatcatapps.com/edd-drip/#setup) to learn how to set up this plugin correctly.